Contact form visibility, submit, action-target, and required-label signals

 Broken links and mobile evidence around the public page

-First-screen mobile CTA evidence when browser checks are available
+First-screen mobile CTA evidence when public evidence supports it

 A safe form signal check